johnston9/MS3-Shot-Caller/README.md

 <img src="documentation/readme-images/ed-a.png" width="90%">
 </h2>

-3. On clicking delete will be given a modal warning asking if they are sure they want to delete the message and a flash message telling them if the delete was a success should they click OK.
+    3. On clicking the delete button the user will be given a modal warning asking if they are sure they want to delete the message and a flash message telling them if the delete was a success should they click OK.